Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 ## NPC Subclass

-In the `NPCs` package, there is currently only one subclass of the `NPC` class -- `Walrus`.
+In the `NPCs` package, there are currently only two subclass of the `NPC` class -- `Walrus`, and `Boss`, the latter of which is only meant to trigger the final boss fight.
-This `Walrus` NPC can be seen in the game's one level.
+The `Walrus` NPC can be seen in the game's test level `TestMap`.

 ## Adding a new NPC to the game